whazenberg/stackstate-docs/setup/agent/docker.md

    ```

 {% hint style="info" %}
-Running the StackState Cluster Agent in Docker Swarm mode will collect basic topology data from the cluster.
+Running the StackState Swarm Agent in Docker Swarm mode will collect basic topology data from the cluster.
 To retrieve more data, including telemetry, StackState Agent V2 must also be installed on each node in the Swarm cluster as a [Docker compose setup](docker.md#docker-compose).
 {% endhint %}

 ### Upgrade